lapps/lapps.github.io/Security.md

 After a month or so the Connector for port 8080 should be commented out of the `server.xml` file.
 This will restrict access to the secure port only.

+# End Users

+End users should install the [LAPPS CA Root Certificate](http://www.anc.org/downloads/lapps-ca.crt) before accessing any secured LAPPS services.
+Firefox will ask users if they want to trust the certificate as soon as they click the above link.
+Other browsers will download the certificate and usually double clicking the downloaded file will install the certificate.

+## Certificate Fingerprints

+**SHA1:** B0 13 82 B6 3C DA 91 16 52 11 82 1C 81 A4 18 FB 43 97 B0 94<br/>
+**MD5:** F6 F0 CF CF A9 10 7B 25 79 82 49 02 4C 4A 3E F4